pagkly/Zed/Investopedia4/Definiton Dun & Bradstreet (D&B).md

 Dun & Bradstreet has been a foundation for the way businesses function for more than 160 years.
 The company’s revolutionary DUNS numbers are intricately linked to the categorization of businesses around the world.
 Dun & Bradstreet offers a number of other products and services and has continued to expand since its founding.

 In 2019, Dun & Bradstreet was purchased from the public and became a privately held company.
-It's stock ticker, DNB, was retired.
+It's [[Stock|stock]] ticker, DNB, was retired.

 As of early 2020, it was a global operator with more than 200 offices globally, including Europe and Latin America.
 While the majority of Dun & Bradstreet’s products remain in print, the technological age has pushed the company’s products and services onto the internet and beyond.